Mini Cherry Pies are the perfect single-serve dessert when you're craving homemade cherry pie that's just the right size for one.

 Substitutions and Variations

-Choose a Fruit Mini Pies--This is the basic premise of making a fruit pie.
-Substitute peach pie filling, blueberries, blackberries, etc.
+Choose a Fruit Mini Pies -- This is the basic premise of making a fruit pie.
+Substitute peaches, blueberries, blackberries, etc.

-Cherry Hand Pies--roll the dough out in a 4 to 5-inch circle, place the filling on half, fold the crust over to make a half circle, and pinch the edges closed.
+Cherry Hand Pies -- Roll the dough out in a 4 to 5-inch circle, place the filling on half, fold the crust over to make a half circle, and pinch the edges closed.
 Crimp with a fork.
 Brush with egg wash and sprinkle with coarse sugar.
+Bake on a sheet pan until golden brown.

-Easy Mini Pies--Use pre-made pie crust and canned pie filling to make a fast and easy version.
-Top with the homemade oat crumble topping and people will still be impressed.
+Easy Mini Pies -- Use pre-made pie crust and canned pie filling to make a fast and easy version.

 Storage

-Store leftover pie in an airtight container at room temperature for 3-5 days.
+Store leftover pie in an airtight container at room temperature for 2-3 days.
+Refrigerate for longer storage

 Something Else to Try